VoronDesign/Voron-0/README.md

 - We added a simple filament runout sensor to the rear right foot

 **Toolhead**
-- Mini Stealth Burner direct drive and bopwden cowling part cooling ducts improved
+- Mini Stealth Burner direct drive and bowden cowling part cooling ducts improved
 - an issue with the guidler being able to pivot in an undesired direction was addressed by tightening the bolt holes to reduce play

 **Tophat**